ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 All tests in the project can be run with the `./manage.py test' command

 Individual folders can be tested such as `./manage.py test polshop` for the main project python files, with an associated coverage report.

+## Test database

+- Note the database settings also need to be local to have permissions to set up the test environment.
+  So that means changing settings.py to redirect the database from the production ElephantSQL to the django local db.
+  This also means the testing runs in the development CLI/IDE environment and not in production.
+  This is primarily so that the Django test libraries can have permission to create, setup and delete the test database.
+  This is not something we usually want to do in the production database.
+  Although it is possible to use the production database, I did not do so at this time, to avoid further risk and over complication.

+- Settings.py settings.
+  To get this all to work we can use a conditional statement in settings.py around a DEVELOPMENT variable set to true if testing
+  Or even have a specific TESTING variable.
+  If that doesnt work for some reason, we can also un comment the DATABASES settings lines below.

+  i.e.
+'''
+DEVELOPMENT = False
+'''

+  and
+'''
+#    DATABASES = {
+#        'default': {
+#            'ENGINE': 'django.db.backends.sqlite3',
+#            'NAME': BASE_DIR / 'db.sqlite3',
+#        }
+#    }
+'''

+  And the production settings should pull the DATABASE_URL from the environment.
+'''
+    DATABASES = {
+        'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
+    }
+'''

 To return to the main README click [here](/README.md)